Self-concept: Physical

 Physical self-concept is the individual's perception of themselves in areas of physical ability and appearance.
 Physical ability includes concepts such as physical strength and endurance, while appearance refers to attractiveness and body image.
 Adolescents experience significant changes in general physical self-concept at the onset of puberty, about eleven years old for girls and about 15 years old for boys.
-The bodily changes during puberty, in conjunction with the various psychological of this period, makes adolescence especially significant for the development of physical self-concept.
+The bodily changes during puberty, in conjunction with the various psychological changes of this period, makes adolescence especially significant for the development of physical self-concept.
 An important factor of physical self-concept development is participation in physical activities.
 It has even been suggested that adolescent involvement in competitive sports increases physical self-concept.

 Gender identity

 A person's gender identity is a sense of one's own gender.
 These ideas typically form in young children.
 According to the International Encyclopedia of Marriage and Family, gender identity is developed at an early age when the child starts to communicate; by the age of eighteen months to two years is when the child begins to identify as a girl or a boy.
 After this stage, some consider gender identity already formed, although some consider non-gendered identities more salient during that young of an age.
 Kohlberg noted gender constancy occurs by the ages of five to six, a child becomes well-aware of their gender identity.
 Both biological and social factors may influence identities such as a sense of individuality, identities of place as well as gendered identities.
 As part of environmental attitudes, some suggest women more than men care about the environment.
 Forms of gender stereotyping is also important to consider in clinical settings.
-For example, a study at Kuwait University with a small sample of 102 men with gender dysphoria examined self-concept, masculinity and femininity.
+For example, a study at Kuwait University with a small sample of 102 individuals with gender dysphoria examined self-concept, masculinity and femininity.
 Findings were that children who grew up on lower family bonds had lower self-concept.
 Clearly, it is important to consider the context of social and political attitudes and beliefs before drawing any conclusions about gender identities in relation to personality, particularly about mental health and issues around acceptable behaviours.

+Sexual identity

+Sexual identity refers to one's self-perception in terms of romantic or sexual attraction towards others, though not mutually exclusive, and can be different from romantic identity.
+Sexual identity may also refer to sexual orientation identity, which is when people identify or dis-identify with a sexual orientation or choose not to identify with a sexual orientation.
+Sexual identity and sexual behavior are closely related to sexual orientation, but they are distinguished, with identity referring to an individual's conception of themselves, behavior referring to actual sexual acts performed by the individual, and sexual orientation referring to romantic or sexual attractions toward persons of the opposite sex or gender, the same sex or gender, to both sexes or more than one gender, or to no one.